 What to Carry by Day

-Pack everything you need to be comfortable for a day away from your campsite in a daypack—think hat, water bottle, light-weight coverup—and keep smaller items like keys and sunglasses in a Waistpack, Neck Pouch, or Packing Sacs and Packing Cubes are a great thing to pack, too!
-They make smaller items easier to find and keep everything nice and compact in your festival day bag.
+Pack everything you need to be comfortable for a day away from your campsite in a daypack—think hat, water bottle, light-weight coverup—and keep smaller items like keys and sunglasses in a Waistpack, Neck Pouch, Packing Sacs and Packing Cubes are a great thing to pack, too!
+They make smaller items easier to find and an extra small packing cube can help keep everything nice and compact in your festival day bag.

 Best Luggage to Navigate Festival Grounds